-The Company's strategy is currently focused on the discovery and development of product candidates based on psychedelic substances, but the Company will ultimately seek to commercialize and deploy its psychedelic inspired medicines and therapies to patients in need.
-As a result, the Company has recently entered into a funding arrangement with NYU Langone Health to establish the NYU Langone Training Program to help the Company understand and prepare for the future Deploy phase of its business plan.
-The company is further developing digital therapeutics and related digital tools that will facilitate commercialization and deployment of its psychedelic inspired medicines.
+The Corporation's strategy is currently focused on the discovery and development of product candidates based on psychedelic substances, but the Corporation may ultimately seek to commercialize and deploy its psychedelic inspired medicines and therapies to patients.
+As a result, the Corporation has entered into a funding arrangement with NYU Langone Health to establish the NYU Langone Training Program to help the Corporation understand and prepare for the future deploy phase of its business plan.